 Drop Sets and the Main Advanced Training Techniques

-Taken from the meta-analysis, the advanced training techniques showing the highest evidence and efficiency are drop sets, BFRT (read about it HERE), eccentric loading and cluster sets.
+The advanced training techniques with the highest evidence and efficiency are drop sets, BFRT, eccentric loading and cluster sets.

 How to do it?